Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 adventurer and the tiny, bouncing goddess – drew some curious glances from passersby, which Isaiah, focused on Hestia and the goal ahead, likely remained oblivious to (Protagonist Magnetism/Obliviousness Rule).

-They arrived back at the **Guild Hall** just as it was fully opening (around 7:00-7:30 AM).
+They arrived back at the Guild Hall just as it was fully opening (around 7:00-7:30 AM).
 The main hall was already bustling with the morning rush of adventurers.
 Hestia, perhaps slightly intimidated by the scale but puffing up with pride, declared it was time for their "grand entrance."
 Isaiah, needing to get registered, scanned the counters.
-He first spotted **Eina Tulle**, the elf advisor who had helped him yesterday and given him the Level 2 record information, but also expressed significant concern about his ambition.
-Wary of potentially more warnings or skepticism, especially now that he was partnered with the notoriously minor Hestia Familia, Isaiah then spotted the **cat-eared Guild employee (Rose)**\ he'd asked for Hestia's location from yesterday.
+He first spotted Eina Tulle, the elf advisor who had helped him yesterday and given him the Level 2 record information, but also expressed significant concern about his ambition.
+Wary of potentially more warnings or skepticism, especially now that he was partnered with the notoriously minor Hestia Familia, Isaiah then spotted the cat-eared Guild employee (Rose)\ he'd asked for Hestia's location from yesterday.
 Deciding she might be a slightly smoother option for the simple registration, Isaiah took the lead, gently counteracting Hestia's pull and guiding her towards Rose's shorter queue, explaining, "Let's try this counter."
 Hestia, surprised but agreeable, followed his lead.